Lumminal/SS14-Design-Docs-Lumminal/Shadowling.md

 | Lightning Storm     | 5s       | 20s          |
 | Asc.
 Broadcast      | Instant  | One-Time     |

+## Psionic Interaction

+### Enthrall
+Can not interact with psionic insulated people

 ## Why should they be added to the game?

-They should be added because they are a unique conversion antagonist that will not rely on murderboning, but on strategic planning.
+They should be added because they are a unique conversion antagonists that will not rely on murderboning, but on strategic planning.

 Shadowlings should be a gamemode that is fun to play in (by working towards Ascension and leading your Thralls), and fun to play against (by getting to play as a Thrall)